 Granite is real stone.
 It is granite quarried directly from the earth, sliced into slabs, honed, and polished.
 Nothing is added, nothing is removed.
 While the term "granite" often is used to refer to other stone-based counter materials, such as quartz or engineered stone, these are not the same as slab granite, which is simply solid stone without additional materials.
 Slab granite typically is not associated with specific brand names.

 The costs of Corian and granite countertops are pretty comparable.
 Both are commonly priced in the range of about $40–$65 per square foot, installed.
 Keep in mind that this price is for slab granite, not granite tile.
 Tile can be much cheaper and offers the option of DIY installation (for further savings), but it also means grout lines, which, for kitchen countertops, should be avoided at all costs.

 Beauty is in the eye of the beholder.
 Most people love the look of natural stone, with its color variation and deep luster, but that doesn't mean everyone wants that look in their kitchen or bathroom.
-The mottled and often bold coloring of granite can a bit too busy for many decorating schemes.
+The mottled and often bold coloring of granite can be a bit too busy for many decorating schemes.
 More notably, all that color can do an annoyingly good job of hiding crumbs and smears on the countertop surface; often a granite top looks perfectly clean when it's anything but.
-On the flip side, granite looks beautifully natural, while Corian looks like...well, like plastic...or at least something not natural.
+On the flip side, granite looks beautifully natural, while Corian looks like plastic, or at least something not natural.
 That said, it doesn't have the plasticky shine of a laminate countertop but rather a soft color that somehow has depth despite its total consistency.